Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Iterative regularization methods

 \subsection{Basic assumptions}

 In order to perform a convergence analysis of iterative methods in \emph{infinite dimensions} we make the following assumptions on $\opo$: \begin{enumerate} \item We require that $\opo$ from \autoref{eq:op} is properly scaled.
-For our analysis we assume that the operator norm of $\opd{\x}$ can locally uniform be estimated by one:
+For our analysis we assume that the operator norm of $\opo'[\x]$ can locally uniform be estimated by one:

-where $\overline{\mathcal{B}_{2\rho}(\x_0)}$ denotes a closed ball of radius $2\rho$ around $\x_0$. \item In addition to this scaling property, we need the following local condition, originally introduced in \cite{HanNeuSch95}:

-Both conditions together are strong enough to ensure local convergence to a solution of \autoref{eq:op} if it is solvable in $\overline{\mathcal{B}_\rho(\x_0)}$.
-They also guarantee that all iterates $\xkd$, $0\leq k\leq k_*$, remain in $\dom{\opo}$, which makes the iteration algorithm well defined. \end{enumerate} Condition \autoref{eq:nlc} essentially requires that from a point $(\x,\op{\x})$ on the graph of $\opo$ the point $(\tilde{\x},\op{\tilde{\x}})$ is viewable and vice versa (see \autoref{fig:cone}).
+where $\overline{\mathcal{B}_{2\rho}(\x_0)}$ denotes a closed ball of radius $2\rho$ around $\x_0$. \item In addition to this scaling property, we need the following local condition, originally introduced in \cite{HanNeuSch95} and named \emph{tangential cone condition} (see also \cite{Sch95}): Both conditions together are strong enough to ensure local convergence to a solution of \autoref{eq:op} if it is solvable in $\overline{\mathcal{B}_\rho(\x_0)}$.
+They also guarantee that all iterates $\xkd$, $0\leq k\leq k_*$, remain in $\mathcal{D}(F)$, which makes the iteration method well defined. \end{enumerate} Condition \autoref{eq:nlc} essentially requires that from a point $(\x,F[\x])$ on the graph of $\opo$ the point $(\tilde{\x},\op{\tilde{\x}})$ is viewable and vice versa (see \autoref{fig:cone}).
 It is like walking in the mountains where one should always be able to keep an eye on the destination.
 In a local valley one might get trapped.
 To avoid the trapping one needs prior information such as a map, which will be realized with hybrid regularization (see \autoref{ch:Aspri paper}).

 From \autoref{eq:nlc} it follows immediately with the triangle inequality that